grlee77/uarray/docs/generated/uarray.rst

-The progress on NumPy's side for defining an override mechanism has been slow, with NEP-13 being first introduced in 2013, and with the wealth of dispatchable objects (including arrays, ufuns and dtypes), and with the advent of libraries like Dask, CuPy, Xarray, PyData/Sparse and XND, it has become clear that the need for alternative array-like implementations is growing.
+The progress on NumPy's side for defining an override mechanism has been slow, with NEP-13 being first introduced in 2013, and with the wealth of dispatchable objects (including arrays, ufuncs and dtypes), and with the advent of libraries like Dask, CuPy, Xarray, PyData/Sparse and XND, it has become clear that the need for alternative array-like implementations is growing.
 There are even other libraries like PyTorch, and TensorFlow that'd be possible to express in NumPy API-like terms.
 Another example